We are pleased to provide this outlet for them to share their work with you.

 Click on images to see full screen.

 Kalene is a Loa native.
-She began quilting 12 years ago as part of her recovery from health issues.
+She began quilting in 2005 as part of her recovery from health issues.
 Kalene says, “Non-traditional quilts appealed to me so I pursued the style called ‘landscape art’ and ‘modern minimal.’
 I’m inspired by the spectacular scenery of Capitol Reef National Park.”
 Kalene has 3 children and 5 grand-children.
 When not quilting, Kalene enjoys riding motorcycles and hiking in the area.

 Mary, Mary quite contrary,

 She grows a garden just south of town